 INTRODUCTION:

-Coronaviruses are an enveloped virus that are part of a large family of single-stranded RNA viruses with positive polarity genome who cause respiratory, gastrointestinal, liver and neurological diseases.
+Coronaviruses are enveloped viruses that are part of a large family of single-stranded RNA viruses with positive polarity genome who cause respiratory, gastrointestinal, liver and neurological diseases.
 These can infect many species of animals, including humans, causing acute and chronic illnesses.
 (Chang et al., 2012; Weiss, 2011).
 It is known that most infections caused by coronaviruses in humans induce a mild form of the disease, where the patient usually has flu-like symptoms.
 However, after the discovery of the Severe Acute Respiratory Syndrome (SARS), a greater contagion capacity and potential lethality of this viral family was evidenced (Weiss; Leibowitz, 2011).
 The etiologic agent for SARS, SARS-CoV, was identified in mid-2003, after an outbreak of the disease in November 2002, in Guangdong province, China, where 8,700 cases were confirmed with 774 deaths (Contini et al., 2020).

 The so-called new coronavirus, initially described as 2019-nCoV, was first described when a group of patients reported symptoms of pneumonia of unknown cause in the city of Wuhan, Hubei province, China, in December 2019 (ZHU, 2020).
 On February 11, 2020, after phylogenetic and pathophysiological analyzes, the new coronavirus (2019-nCoV) was named SARS-CoV-2 due to the similarity it had with the SARS-CoV, as announced by the Coronavirus Study Group (CSG) of the International Virus Taxonomy Committee in accordance with the 2015 World Health Organization nomenclature guidelines (Gorbalenya et al., 2020).
 The pathology caused by the infection by SARS-COV-2 received the name of COVID-19, being characterized by a flu-like condition associated with fever and cough, which can progress to a stage of pneumonia and dyspnea in more severe cases (CHAN et al., 2020).
 The disease incubation period varies from 2 to 14 days, and in approximately 80% of cases, individuals who become infected remain asymptomatic, however, unlike influenza infection, these patients are competent for viral transmission (Contini et al., 2020).
 Also, according to Contini (2020) his mechanism of contagion is direct, that is, through contact with the infected person, through handshakes, saliva droplets, sneezing, coughing, aerosols, among others.
 Other studies show that SARS-CoV-2 can survive in the air for more than 3 hours and on surfaces such as plastics and metals for up to 3 days (Van Doremalen et al., 2020).
 Currently, there are no vaccines to combat the disease, reinforcing the need for prophylactic measures, the main ones being: the correct hygiene of hands, environments and surfaces and social distance.